The following page is adapted from the following article:

 For a breakdown of databases consult the table on the page Finding Authoritative Tools

-Law is a social science, which means that it is affected by globalisation.
-You can enrich your paper by referring to the application or status of your research topic in other jurisdictions.
-This will expand the perspective and study of the legal elements under analysis, and provide the opportunity to look at other solutions.
+Social sciences are affected by globalisation.
+You can enrich your paper by referring to the application or status of your research topic in other countries.
+This will expand the perspective and study of the elements under analysis, and provide the opportunity to look at other solutions.

 6. Working Bibliography